Lenovo Lays Off a Chunk of Its Motorola Smartphone Team - Slashdot

 On Friday, Lenovo confirmed layoffs for the Motorola group in Chicago, where the company designs its modular Moto Z smartphones.
 "In a statement to 9to5Google, Lenovo denied that it was axing 50% of the workforce, as the site had suggested, but didn't provide any further specifics," reports Fast Company.
 Android Police now reports that 190 people were laid off.
 A separate report of theirs claims that the company has "completely abandoned plans to launch the successor to last year's Moto X4, the as-yet unannounced Moto X5."
 Furthermore, "Motorola will be narrowing its focus back to E, G, and Z phones for the time being," reports Android Police.
 "It's possible the Moto X name could return at some point, but that's looking unlikely in light of this news."
 The source also says Motorola will be largely discontinuing its efforts to develop all-new, eccentric MotoMods for its Z phone.
 The likelihood that MotoMods will continue to be sold after 2019 is looking very slim.

-Beaten by generic phones (Score:2)
+Beaten by generic phones (Score:3)

 I have a generic android phone which I bought online from shanghai.
 I paid about half the cost of a Motorola in the shop.
 Its no wonder the big brands are scaling back production.